kvarak/dnd/docs/_Classes/sorcerer.md

 </div>
 </div>
 </div>
 </div>

 Imbued with magic from a powerful, reality-altering wish, your destiny is to bring hope to others and grant their desires, while simultaneously realizing your own.
 Perhaps an ancestor impressed a being of great power with their selflessness, or maybe instead a selfish wish for power has been twisted into a lesson in humility.
 In either case, the power of wishes flows in your veins, empowering both you and your allies.

 ### Bestow Power
-At 1st level, you gain an uncanny sense of the wants and desires of others, and the ability to aid in obtaining them.
+You gain an uncanny sense of the wants and desires of others, and the ability to aid in obtaining them.
 You gain proficiency with Insight, and learn the *guidance* cantrip.

 When you cast *guidance* on another creature, you can choose to extend the effect to all rolls for one particular skill during the full duration.
 When casting *guidance* this way, you may instead of a skill grant the bonus to attack rolls, damage rolls, one type of saves or AC.

 You may only use this feature once, and gain additional uses at 6th and 14th levels.

 ### Wishbound Arcana (Your Wish Is My Command)
-Also at 1st level, you gain a limited ability to grant the wishes of others in a manner you see fit.
+You gain a limited ability to grant the wishes of others in a manner you see fit.

 Whenever you hear a creature other than yourself express a desire or wish, you can use your ***action*** before the end of your next turn to fulfill it.
 When you do, you cast a spell you know that could be construed as fulfilling that desire.
 For example, you could cast *invisibility* on a creature who wished to disappear, or *blindness* if someone wished they didn't have to look at you.
 You must be able to understand the wish, but can deliberately misinterpret it.

 You can't be targeted by such a spell.
 Casting a spell this way does not expend a spell slot.
 You can fulfill a wish this way once per long rest.

 ### Well of the Heart
-At 6th level, you find that helping others invigorates you and fills you with purpose.
+You find that helping others invigorates you and fills you with purpose.
 Whenever you target an ally and cast a beneficial spell that does not restore hit points, you immediately gain temporary hit points equal to your Charisma modifier plus the level of the spell.

 ### Holder of Fate
-Starting at 14th level, you can split your focus and maintain concentration on two spells at once.
+You can split your focus and maintain concentration on two spells at once.
 Both spells must be sorcerer spells, and none may target multiple creatures.

 When you do so, you expend sorcery points equal to the level of the higher spell.
 You must then use your ***bonus action*** on each of your turns to maintain concentration, or the second spell ends.
 You make only one concentration check with disadvantage whenever you take damage, and failing the check ends both spells.

 Once you have used this feature, you may not do so again until after a long rest.

 ### Heart’s Desire
-By 18th level, your dedication to aiding others has allowed you to more easily imbue yourself with power.
+Your dedication to aiding others has allowed you to more easily imbue yourself with power.
 When you cast a beneficial spell on a friendly target, you may also cast the same effect on yourself.
 If the spell normally targets more than one creature, you do not count towards the spell's normal targets.